 What is a Pantone Matching System?

 This refers to standardized colors in the Pantone Matching System (PMS).
 This system is used as a reference in various industries.
-It allows consistent reproduction of each color, which helps ensure the accurate representation of stickers – the every time you reproduce them.
-For example: Every printer or computer monitor is not created the same way.
-Hence, the look and feel of a color may vary across various monitors.
+It allows consistent reproduction of each color, which helps ensure the accurate representation of stickers – every time you reproduce them.
+For example, Every printer or computer monitor has not created the same way.
+Hence, the look and feel of color may vary across various monitors.
 By using the PMS, customers, as well as manufacturers can refer to the same color.
 This is why ink producers are strictly licensed by the Pantone to produce accurate colors.

 What is a Process Color?

 This is one of the earliest forms of digital color printing.
 This process refers to the color printing type where colors like Cyan, Yellow, Magenta, and Black are used to create a wide spectrum of colors.
 Most of the colorful printed items such as newspapers, storybooks, and magazines are printed in CMYK.

 No, Pantone creates PMS for graphic designers, as well as customers.
 Pantone provides chip books that allow customers, as well as designers, to look at how a particular color will appear in uncoated, coated, and matte stock.
 Pantone colors are identified by a suffix and number.
 However, the number will indicate the Pantone Color itself and is usually standard across all mediums.
 The suffix represents the stock or media, which affects how the color is formulated to achieve that particular tone.
 For example, PANTONE Red 032 is a color.
 If it is followed by the following suffixes this indicates how it will look on the respective surfaces

 Pantone provides guides for their Solid or Premixed ink colors, which are also known as spot colors.
 There are also guides for process colors, which are achieved by mixing CMYK colors.